CleveritDemo/nestjs-nextjs-part-ii/README.md

 - Check if the application is running `yarn dev`

+> ⚠️ In case the message is not displayed, make sure the `.env` file is in the root of the project and restart the server.

 ## Step 5: Create mocks with Copilot

 > create a mock function that return and array with products, every product has and id, name, description, image and price.